 8 gauge wire and thicker (6, 4, 2, etc..), the vise maneuver

 will only work with longer lengths (4 feet or more).
-Wear eye
+Wear gloves and eye

 protection when 'snapping' wire.